I. SPANISH EXAM UPDATE

 proceso de unificación del Estado-Nación era lo que

-más preocupaba, de ahí que insistieran en los logros y
+más preocupaba, de ahí que insistieran en los logros

 fracasos de los monarcas en su empuje hacia la unión